Third call for Short Term Scientific Missions (STSM) of the COST Action EuroXanth

 We are delighted to announce the opening of the 3rd call for Short Term Scientific Missions (STSM) of the COST Action EuroXanth: Integrating science on Xanthomonadaceae for integrated plant disease management in Europe.
-We have received ten applications for STSM due to take place between June 1, 2018, and February 28, 2019.
+We are now receiving applications for STSM due to take place between June 1, 2018, and February 28, 2019.

 The deadline for application was 20th April 2018.